junxit/us-congress-bills-116/metadata.md

 - 2020-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3864-3866)
 - 2020-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3864-3866)
 - 2020-07-29 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2020-12-03 — Committee on Rules and Administration.
+Ordered to be reported without amendment favorably.
+- 2020-12-03 — Committee on Rules and Administration.
+Reported by Senator Blunt without amendment.
+Without written report.
+- 2020-12-03 — Committee on Rules and Administration.
+Reported by Senator Blunt without amendment.
+Without written report.
+- 2020-12-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 600.